agwisniewska/vuejs-workshops/README.md

 Your task is display countries now.

-1. Add countries to template and inside loop pass country to BaseCard component
-2. Pass country prop to BaseCard
+1. Add value, items, label props to BaseDropdown
-3. Add event emitter inside BaseCard and handle it inside Home component
+2. Add event emitter insde BaseDropdown
+3. useCountryFilter hook which returns updateFilters and filter value
+4. use useCountryFilter, pass filter, updateFilters and regions to BaseDropdown

-Now, you can go to branch named `task-4` and verify your solution and move forward.
+Now, you can go to branch named `task-5` and verify your solution and move forward.